About Duke CTSI

 - Carolyn Dean, Communications Strategist

-- Emily Ford, Clinical Research Communications Specialist
+- Emily Ford, Research Communication and Engagement Specialist III

 - Julie McKeel, Director of Strategic Communications